When I brought my first animals home to the farm there was no question in my mind as to whether they would live the life of free range animals.

 Free Ranging Animals Will Eat Your Garden

-Chickens, goats, rabbits, and many other animals will flock to your garden and feast.
+Free range chickens, goats, rabbits, and many other animals will flock to your garden or yard and feast.

 What they don’t feast on they usually leave dangling by a thread.
 So if you do free range it’s best to keep the garden fenced in or train them to stay out.
 Good luck!
-It is possible with a little time and patience.
+It is possible with a little time and patience, regardless of whether you have just a small yard or large pastures.

 Dusty Bird Baths